 I appreciate how difficult it can be to take the first steps towards seeking help or meeting a new therapist.
 Equally, I know just how important it is to feel comfortable with the person you choose as your therapist.
 A good way forward is an initial consultation which is an opportunity to meet, talk, ask questions and decide if I’m the right therapist for you.
 There is no obligation to book any further sessions unless it feels absolutely right and only you will make that decision.

 I am an experienced (jargon alert!)
-Integrative Counselling Psychotherapist working relationally.
+Integrative Counselling Psychotherapist working relationally (which basically means that I will meet you an individual and find the very best way to work with you).
 I am a registered member of the BACP (British Association for Counselling & Psychotherapy) and follow a strict code of conduct and ethics.
 I have extensive experience of working therapeutically across a broad range of issues including relationship problems/difficulties, anxiety, stress, trauma and depression, problematic alcohol and substance/drug behaviour.

 I have significant experience of working therapeutically with clients from the music, live events and other creative industries.
 At my Leeds practice my clients include the legal and business professions, creative industries, students, professional sports people…essentially; people from all walks of life!

 I believe an important aspect of therapy is the relationship which develops between the client and therapist- you and me- so it really doesn’t matter who you are, how old you are, where you come from, what industry you work in; I am on your side, I will ‘have you back’ so we can develop a strong, therapeutic relationship in which we can work together to create the changes you’d like to make.

 I am an accredited Mental Health First Aid (England) Instructor, a therapeutic service provider for the charities BAPAM (British Association for Performing Arts Medicine) and Music Support, and I sit on the Health and Welfare Advisory panel for the charity Help Musicians UK.